People and Things

 Mortimer J. Adler, 1958 interview with Mike Wallace (Harry Ransom Center, University of Texas)

-In this 1958 Mike Wallace interview, Mortimer Adler (“Great Books” philosopher and co-author with Louis Kelso of The Capitalist Manifesto) discusses “The Idea of Freedom.”
+[Click on this link for video and transcript] In this 1958 Mike Wallace interview, Mortimer Adler (“Great Books” philosopher and co-author with Louis Kelso of The Capitalist Manifesto) discusses “The Idea of Freedom.”
 Adler asserts that the type of economic system most compatible with a free society is one with the widest dispersion of property (capital ownership) throughout the populace.

 “16 Bills (Own or be Owned).”
 Performed by Scott Holmes, lyrics by Dawn Brohawn.
 February 2012.